 Use KMS-managed keys for encryption and decryption

-• Use the default KMS key managed by OSS
+Use the default KMS key managed by OSS

 Configuration methods:

-• Configure the bucket encryption method
+Configure the encryption method for a bucket

 When you upload an object or modify its metadata, include the x-oss-server-side-encryption parameter in the request and set its value to KMS.
-OSS then uses the default KMS-managed CMK and the AES256 encryption algorithm to encrypt the object.
+OSS then uses the default KMS CMK and the AES256 encryption algorithm to encrypt the object.
 For more information, see PutObject.

-• Use Bring-Your-Own-Key (BYOK)
+Use Bring-Your-Own-Key (BYOK)

 Configuration methods:

-• Configure the bucket encryption method
+Configure the encryption method for a bucket

 Use OSS-managed keys for encryption and decryption